 - Log into the management console as administrator.

 - Select Nutanix from the connector Type drop-down menu and click New.
-This opens the connector configuration wizard.
+This opens the connector configuration.

 - Click the CHECK CREDENTIALS button below the Acropolis Configuration fields.
 The Virtual Machine Clone Settings field is then enabled.